US strikes in Yemen after Houthis re-designated ‘terrorist’ entity

-American forces targeted 14 missiles that were ready to launch in Yemen, the US military said Wednesday, after Washington re-designated the Iran-backed Houthi rebels as a “terrorist” entity for their attacks on merchant vessels.
+American forces targeted 14 missiles that were ready to launch in Yemen, the US military said Wednesday, after Washington re-designated the Iran-backed Houthis as a “terrorist” entity for their attacks on merchant vessels.

 For the latest headlines, follow our Google News channel online or via the app.